pypeaday/eol-dr/checklist.md

 Twitter...

 - Signal: Basically all contacts who I have chats with
-  > TODO: This
-- Email: Contact list in Nextcloud
+- Email: Contact list in Nextcloud (TODO)

 Then you can use my computer or phone to hit Twitter up a final tweet: